momofssd/po_pdf_extract_openai_test/README.md

 6. **processing.py**: Contains the core processing logic
    - `process_files()`: Processes uploaded files and extracts data

-7. **prompts.py**: Contains prompt engineering for OpenAI API
+7. **prompts.py**: Contains prompt engineering for Azure OpenAI API
-   - `get_system_message()`: Returns the system message for the OpenAI API
+   - `get_system_message()`: Returns the system message for the Azure OpenAI API
-   - `get_multi_line_prompt()`: Returns the multi-line prompt for the OpenAI API
+   - `get_multi_line_prompt()`: Returns the multi-line prompt for the Azure OpenAI API
-   - `create_prompts()`: Creates the prompts for the OpenAI API
+   - `create_prompts()`: Creates the prompts for the Azure OpenAI API

-## How It Works: OpenAI-Powered Extraction
+## How It Works: Azure OpenAI-Powered Extraction

-This system leverages OpenAI's GPT-4o model to extract relevant information from purchase order documents through a streamlined process:
+This system leverages Azure OpenAI's GPT-4o model to extract relevant information from purchase order documents through a streamlined process:

 ### 1. Text Extraction